Yana-Shbshv/rsschool-cv/cv.md

 2015-2018
 :   **Master’s Degree, Applied Economics**; Harbin Institute of Technology (China)

-    *Thesis title:Development of Chinese-Belarusian Relations Within the Framework of the Initiative “One Belt — One Way”*
+    Thesis title:Development of Chinese-Belarusian Relations Within the Framework of the Initiative “One Belt — One Way"

 2011-2015
 :   **Bachelor’s Degree, Finance and Credit**; Belarusian-Russian University (Mogilev)

-    *Thesis title: Potential and Directions of Development of Financial Markets in Belarus*
+    Thesis title: Potential and Directions of Development of Financial Markets in Belarus

 EXPERIENCE
 ----------